-The reason YouTube is appealing is similar to Instagram: It is a space, first and foremost, for creators.
-But 2017 was a tough year for Youtube: Like other social platforms (lookin' at you, Facebook and Twitter), it was forced to reckon with gaps in its policies and the unexpected abuses that took place.
+YouTube is a space, first and foremost, for creators.
+But 2017 presented many challenges: Like other social platforms (lookin' at you, Facebook and Twitter), YouTube needed to reckon with unexpected abuses that took place.

 Today, CEO Susan Wojcicki took to YouTube's Creator Blog to address users more broadly.
 In her post, Wojcicki lays out five company priorities for the people whose viral videos and addictive DIY channels have propelled YouTube to the massive success it is today.
 Reading the priorities might strike you as a bit of déjà vu: They are quite similar to messages Facebook and Twitter have also put out in recent months.
 This resemblance isn't a bad thing necessarily, but it's surely a sign that we've reached a point when big tech has some serious things to figure out — and it's complicated.